aetherionsa/vayu/README.md

 ui/: User interface components including screens and widgets.
 Installation:

-Ensure Flutter SDK is installed on your machine.
-Clone the project repository.
+Ensure Flutter SDK is installed on your machine. /n Clone the project repository./n
-Run flutter pub get to install dependencies.
-Configure location and weather APIs in the project.
-Run the application using flutter run.
+Run flutter pub get to install dependencies./n Configure location and weather APIs in the project./n Run the application using flutter run./n
-Usage:
+## Usage:

 Upon launching the application, the user's current location and real-time weather information will be displayed.
 The Lottie animation will depict the current weather condition.